DayByDayBy/repetiprompter/README.md

 # repetiprompter

-a project based around a simple idea, namely
+a project based around a fairly simple idea, namely

 - prompt -> response where response becomes prompt

+the implementation goes a little further than that, but that is the core of the project

 ## where to look